 I lecture in twentieth-century and contemporary British and American writing at undergraduate and postgraduate level.
-I am course leader for Kingston's MA programme in English Literature and Postgraduate Research Co-ordinator for the Humanities.

 My research focuses on queer writing from the 1950s to the present, and on literary engagements with space and place.
 My latest book, The Literature of Suburban Change (Edinburgh University Press, in the series Modern American Literature and the New Twentieth Century), explores how writers, from 1960 to the present, have employed formal innovation to articulate the temporal dimensions and emergent, contested histories of the US suburbs - places which are so often presumed to be timeless, fixed and finished.